The European Antitrust Review 2015 • Section 4: Country chapters

 - the undertaking must be in a dominant position; and

-- the dominant undertaking engages in an abusive conduct that has an anti-competitive object or may have an anti-competitive effect.
+- the dominant undertaking must engage in an abusive conduct that has an anti-competitive object or may have an anti-competitive effect.

 There is no statutory definition of a dominant position under French law.
 Nevertheless, the FCA and French courts have endorsed the definition established by the EU courts: